berkes/drupalyuibasetheme/genesis_ULTRALITE/css/README.txt

-  /genesis_LITE/CSS
+  /genesis_ULTRALITE/CSS

-  This directory contains the genesis_LITE CSS files.
+  This directory contains the genesis_ULTRALITE CSS files.

   /ie/ie-example.css
     An empty IE stylesheet to support the Conditional Styles module.